 This week’s Torah reading is Emor, which begins with a continuation of various priestly and Temple-related laws.
 The parasha then lists all of the Biblical holidays, starting with the weekly Sabbath, then Passover, Shavuot, Rosh HaShanah, Yom Kippur, Sukkot, and Shemini Atzeret.
-The holidays of Chanukah and Purim are Rabbinically-instituted, having occurred long after the events of the Torah were complete (although it is important to note that the Torah does hint to those future events, too).
+The holidays of Chanukah and Purim are Rabbinically-instituted, having occurred long after the events of the Torah were complete (although it is important to note that the Torah does allude to those future events, too).

-The basic story of Lag B’Omer is that during the first 32 days of the Omer Period nearly two thousand years ago, a plague decimated Rabbi Akiva’s 24,000 students.
+The basic story of Lag B’Omer is that during the first 32 days of the Omer period nearly two thousand years ago, a plague decimated Rabbi Akiva’s 24,000 students.
 All of his students died, hence the mourning customs still observed today to commemorate that tragic event.
 The plague ended on the 33rd day of the Omer, which is why the mourning rituals are now lifted.

 The big question is: why were Rabbi Akiva’s students punished with a plague?
 What had they done to deserve this?
 The Talmud (Yevamot 62b) says that apparently these 24,000 students failed to love and respect one another.
 However, this immediately begs a whole bunch of other questions.